ShaoxiongYuan/ShaoxiongYuan.github.io/morning-notes/2026-03-21-week-review-war-week3-fomc-micron-photonics.md

 Day 17–21 of the US-Iran War | Brent $107→$112 | S&P −3.0% WoW | Nasdaq −4.4% WoW | VIX 29→31

 This was the week the war stopped being background noise and became the dominant macro variable.
 What started Monday with cautious optimism around FOMC and a ceasefire whisper ended Friday with Kuwait's refineries on fire, Brent at $112, the Nasdaq in correction territory, and the Fed explicitly warning that inflation "isn't coming down as much as we had hoped."
-The week delivered three distinct shocks — geopolitical, monetary, and energy — and each one compounded the last.
+The week delivered three distinct shocks, geopolitical, monetary, and energy, and each one compounded the last.

 ## Executive Summary | Five Days That Changed Everything